djmattyg007/infcloud-old/readme.txt

               - update your auth/config.inc:
                   set the $config['auth_send_authenticate_header'] back to false

 7.)
-HTML5 cache update
-    You MUST execute the cache_update.sh script every time you update your configuration or any other file (otherwise your browser will use the previous version of files stored in HTML5 cache); alternatively you can update the cache.manifest manually - edit the second line beginning with "#V 20" to anything else (this file simple needs "some" change)

-8.)
 Generic installation instructions
 	a.) read 1-7 above :-)
-	b.) copy the source code into your web server directory (if you use Apache it is strongly recommended to enable the following modules: mod_expires, mod_mime and mod_deflate ... see .htaccess for more details) c.) set your CardDAV/CalDAV server related configuration in config.js (see 6.)) d.) set other configuration options in config.js (see comments in config.js) e.) update your HTML5 cache (see 7.)) f.) open the installation directory in your browser g.) login and use the client :-)
+	b.) copy the source code into your web server directory (if you use Apache it is strongly recommended to enable the following modules: mod_expires, mod_mime and mod_deflate ... see .htaccess for more details) c.) set your CardDAV/CalDAV server related configuration in config.js (see 6.)) d.) set other configuration options in config.js (see comments in config.js) e.) open the installation directory in your browser f.) login and use the client :-)

-9.)
+8.)
 DAViCal (non cross-domain) installation instructions
 	a.) copy the source code into your DAViCal "htdocs" directory (or copy it into other directory and use web server alias in your DAViCal virtual server configuration, e.g.: "Alias /client/ /usr/share/client/") b.) open the installation directory in your browser c.) login and use the client :-) ... note: if you changed something in config.js (not required) see 7.)